agomezsegura/Project-Week-1-Build-Your-Own-Game/your-project/README.md

 ## Project Description
 *Write a short description of your project.
 Write 1-2 sentences about the game you chose to build and why.*

-This project is the first version I have programmed of the game Tic-Tac-Toe.
+This project is the first version I have programmed of the game *Tic-Tac-Toe*.
 I've chosen this game because it is very interactive with the player while having simple mechanics.

 ## Rules
 *Briefly describe the rules of the game.*